xpdota/triggevent-site/pages/Cooldown-Tracker.md

 layout: default
 title: "Cooldown Tracker"
 permalink: /pages/Cooldown-Tracker/
-description: Triggevent provides a cooldown tracker (overlay and/or callouts) for both party and personal CDs.
+description: Triggevent provides a cooldown tracker/timer (overlay and/or callouts) for both party and personal CDs.
 ---

 # Personal and Party CD Trackers